johnbrentdavid/johnbrentdavid.github.io/README.md

-# tinawina
+# Eusugii
 Hi Guys!

-I made this little webpage after a friend showed me something similar my girlfriend had liked on instagram.
+I made this little confession website for someone that I want to confess.

 Feel free to use this code for your site or however y'all see fit!

-URL: olie.wu.github.io/tinawina/
+URL: johnbrentdavid.github.io